Thoughts on Human Nature, Limitations, Predispositions, and Rising Above

 If you are like me, tortured soul, what you are may never be enough to satisfy yourself, but it is more than enough for your God.

 In addressing a missions offering commitment made by the Corinthians, I think Paul hit on a principle that is applicable here:

 Now you should finish what you started.
 Let the eagerness you showed in the beginning be matched now by your giving.
 Give in proportion to what you have.
 Whatever you give is acceptable if you give it eagerly.
-And give according to what you have, not what you don’t have. you can look here 2 Corinthians 8:11,12
+And give according to what you have, not what you don’t have.
+2 Corinthians 8:11,12

 God runs the ultimate lemonade stand.
 Even the best and the brightest of us bring him lemons from the weed-strewn orchards of our lives...and He makes lemonade.

 Your strength is weak; Even His weakness is strength.

 Your resources are limited; His are limitless.

 Give Him what you have and what you are and see what He does.